 The Santa Barbara Humane Society clinic is a non-profit organization that offers low-cost vaccinations, deworming, microchipping, nail trims, and spay/neuter services.
-An annual membership of $25 per household is required for vaccination, nail trims, and deworming.
 All vaccinations are performed by a veterinary technician, who is available to answer questions regarding vaccinations, general puppy socialization, health and behavior, etc. For more information about our services and prices, please see our fee schedule.

 The Santa Barbara Humane Society does not operate a full-service veterinary clinic.
 Your pet will not receive an exam from a veterinarian, and we do not see pets for medical issues, grooming, ear cleanings, or other medical procedures.
 We strongly recommend that you establish a relationship with a local veterinarian, and are happy to provide a list of local veterinarians in our community.

 If your pet has a medical problem and you cannot afford to take your pet to a full-service veterinarian, you have a few options.

 - You can call local vets to see if they offer free exams to new clients or accept CARE Credit:

 - You can contact C.A.R.E.4 Paws to see if they can provide financial assistance.

 Spay/Neuter surgery is another service provided to the public by the Santa Barbara Humane Society.
 All spay/neuter surgeries are performed by a qualified Doctor of Veterinary Medicine (DVM).
 See our downloadable spay and neuter policies for more information about pre- and post-surgical care.